THE ALS ASSOCIATION MID-AMERICA CHAPTER

 About The ALS Association

-The ALS Association is leading the fight to treat and cure ALS through global research and nationwide advocacy while also empowering people with Lou Gehrig’s Disease and their families to live fuller lives by providing them with compassionate care and support.
+The ALS Association is leading the fight to treat and cure ALS through global research and nationwide advocacy while also empowering people with ALS/Lou Gehrig’s Disease and their families to live fuller lives by providing them with compassionate care and support.

 Programs & Services Offered